Decomp-And-Recomp/Triniti-Backend/README.md

 |name|description|default|acceptable values|
 |----|-----------|-------|-----------------|
 |`maxLeaderboardReturnAmount`|Allows you to set the amount of leaderboard entries the server sends to the client when requested.|`200`|integer|

-## Branches
-This repository has 2 branches, `main` and `dev`.
-`main` branch is a stable branch that was tested and used.
-`dev` branch is for newest features and fixes, but it was not tested, meaning it may crash or simply break, and shouldnt be used on production.

 ## Credits
 [overmet15](https://github.com/overmet15) - Lead Developer.